-- 1 cup from leftover calamansi sables, for crust calamansi sables crumbs
+- 1 cup crumbled calamansi sables for crust

-- 1/2 cup for crust graham cracker crumbs
+- 1/2 cup graham cracker crumbs for crust graham cracker crumbs

-- 1/3 cup I used Kerrygold unsalted butter melted butter
+- 1/3 cup Kerrygold unsalted butter melted butter

-- 1/2 cup unsweetened (from Asian markets) calamansi juice frozen concentrate
+- 1/2 cup calamansi juice fresh or frozen concentrate

-- 2 Tablespoons or 1 envelope Knox unflavored gelatin
+- 2 Tablespoons (or 1 envelope packet) Knox unflavored gelatin

-- To make the crumb crust : combine the calamansi sables and graham cracker cookie crumbs, sugar and melted butter.
+- To make the crumb crust : Combine the calamansi sables and graham cracker cookie crumbs, sugar and melted butter in a bowl.
 Blend well.
 Place the crumb crust mixture on a 9-inch pie plate and press well to the bottom and sides with a fork.
 Chill this pie plate for about 10 minutes to firm up.
 Preheat the oven at 350 F degrees.
 Bake the crust for about 12 minutes.
 Take the pie plate out of the oven.
 Cool on the counter while preparing the filling.

-- To make the filling : dilute the unflavored gelatin powder in water.
+- To make the filling : Dilute the unflavored gelatin powder in 1/2 cup water.
 Set aside for 5 minutes.
 Heat the gelatin and water over low heat for 3 minutes until liquid clears and gelatin dissolves.
 Stir the mixture.
 Set aside.